 I want to make the budget usage more transparent for our community so that you not only know what was applied for, with which concept, but what was the money actually spent on.

 Also I want to be a new partner to go to for the community if you have suggestions on the product, investments or the assoc it self.
 Least I want to foster a more transparent and professional communication of changes in the product, the management of the budgets and the overall strategy, to get the community more involved and engaged.

-RE: Candidates for EAB: Chris Zepernick - Added by Ben van 't Ende about 4 years ago
+RE: Candidates for EAB: Chris Zepernick - Added by Ben van 't Ende over 4 years ago

 Hey Chris, way back when we talked about diversity and inclusiveness in the TYPO3 community.
 Is this something that is on your agenda?
 What would you advise (The A in EAB) the TYPO3 Association regarding that?

-RE: Candidates for EAB: Chris Zepernick - Added by Peter Kraume about 4 years ago
+RE: Candidates for EAB: Chris Zepernick - Added by Peter Kraume over 4 years ago

 What is your opinion towards the upcoming strategy change in the T3A?

-RE: Candidates for EAB: Chris Zepernick - Added by Ingo Schmitt about 4 years ago
+RE: Candidates for EAB: Chris Zepernick - Added by Ingo Schmitt over 4 years ago

 thank you for your application for the EAB.